speto/docker-db-tunnel/README.md

 ## Usage

-Run shell script to create network, sshd container and connect all db containers:
+Run shell script to create sshd container, network and connect sshd and all db containers:

 ```shell
 $ ./docker-db-tunnel.sh